+PRICE TO PUBLIC - PROCEEDS TO COMPANY(2)(3) SELLING STOCKHOLDERS

+Per Option(4)

+Per Share(4)

+Total \$9,228,750

+(1) The Rule 415 Offerings are being made by and by the Company from time to time pur Securities Act of 1933 and are not being underwritten distribution.
+Therefore, no discounts will be paid in connection wit "Rule 415 Selling Stockholders" and "Pla (2) Before deducting expenses payable by the suant to Ri made in co underwrit: h the Rule n of Distr: Company, N ule 415 under onnection with ing commission 415 Offerings ibution." which, togethe the n an ns or s.
+See

+expenses of the Offerings, are estimated • ,

 PROCEEDS TO

-PRICE TO UNDERWRITING PROCEEDS TO SELLING

-PUBLIC DISCOUNT(1) COMPANY(2)(3) STOCKHOLDERS

-PUBLIC DISCOUNT(1) COMPANY(2)(3) STOCKHOLDERS Per Option(4).....
-(1) The Rule 415 Offerings are being made by the Rule 415 Selling Stockholders and by the Company from time to time pursuant to Rule 415 under the Securities Act of 1933 and are not being made in connection with an underwritten distribution.
-Therefore, no underwriting commissions or discounts will be paid in connection with the Rule 415 Offerings.
-See "Rule 415 Selling Stockholders" and "Plan of Distribution."
-(2) Before deducting expenses payable by the Company, which, together with the expenses of the Offerings, are estimated to be \$3,000,000.
-(3) Includes proceeds from the exercise of the Distributor Options to purchase shares of Class A Common Stock.
+- (3) Includes proceeds from the exercise of the Distributor Options to purchase shares of Class A Common Stock.
 The Company will not receive any proceeds from the distribution of shares by the Company and the Rule 415 Selling Stockholders in connection with the employee stock bonus awards.
+See "Rule 415 Selling Stockholders" and "Plan of Distribution." - Stockholders in connection with the employee stock bonus awards.
 See "Rule 415 Selling Stockholders" and "Plan of Distribution."
-(4) No consideration is being paid upon the issuance and grant of the Distributor Options and the awarding of employee stock bonus awards by the

-Rule 415 Selling Stockholders.
-See "Rule 415 Selling Stockholders" and

-"Plan of Distribution."
+(4) No consideration is being paid upon the issuance and grant of the Distributor Options and the awarding of employee stock bonus awards by the Rule 415 Selling Stockholders.
+See "Rule 415 Selling Stockholders" and "Plan of Distribution."

-The date of this Prospectus is November 21, 1996.
+The date of this Prospectus is December 12, 1996.